Arthritis: a common joint disorder

 - Viruses & bacteria: pathogens (viruses and bacteria) may also be important.

 - Congenital: genetic influences can also be the cause.

 - It is likely that a number of factors have to come together before rheumatoid arthritis can be triggered.

-There is no guarantee – but a healthy lifestyle with regular sport is a good prophylaxis against rheumatoid arthritis, above all in combination with a healthy diet.
-Make sure you eat plenty of fruit, vegetables and vitamin C.
+There is no guarantee – but a healthy lifestyle with regular sport is good prophylaxis against rheumatoid arthritis, above all in combination with a healthy diet.
+Make sure you eat plenty of fruit, vegetables, and vitamin C.

 And don’t smoke.

 Medical supports have proved most valuable for rheumatoid arthritis.
 They stabilize and relieve the joint, reduce swelling and gently relieve pain.